 By then, the municipality had long decided against any renovation of the crumbling Arcángel and to build a new one nearby.
 The Nuevo Arcángel hosted its only full international, a last-minute 1-0 win for Spain over Japan in April 2001.

 An average crowd of 11,000 gathered here through the 2013-14 season as former Chelsea and Barcelona star Albert Ferrer took Córdoba to a play-off place – then promotion.

-After a winless start to their first top-flight season in more than four decades, Córdoba relieved Ferrer of his duties – but even though his replacement Miroslav Djukic failed to The Caliphs up, as a city, the tourist mecca of Cordoba is firmly on the football map.
+After a winless start to their first top-flight season in more than four decades, Córdoba relieved Ferrer of his duties – but even though his replacement Miroslav Djukić failed to keep the Caliphs up, as a city, the tourist mecca of Cordoba had been placed on the football map.

-Meanwhile, reserve side Córdoba B have also taken to playing at the Nuevo Arcángel since promotion to the third-flight Segunda B in 2014.
+Meanwhile, reserve side Córdoba B were also playing at the Nuevo Arcángel after promotion to the third-flight Segunda B in 2014.

 The nearest major airports to Cordoba are Seville and Malaga, 130km (80 miles) and 166km (103miles) away respectively.

 Seville’s San Pablo Airport is 10km (six miles) east of town.
 EA Airport buses (every 30mins, journey time 35min, €4), runs to city-centre bus hub Plaza de Armas, via Santa Justa station, terminus of the AVE train link with Cordoba (2.5hrs).
 The AVE train to Cordoba costs around €30 in tourist class if bought online, €20 in the regular AVANT.
 Both take around 45mins.

 A taxi (+34 954 580 000) to Santa Justa carries a flat fare of €22-€25 depending on time of day/night.